graphadvantage/aura-chatbot/README.md

 ![screenshots/response.png](screenshots/response.png)

-Clicking on the graph icon, you challenge explore the top-k `:Chunk` and `:Entity` nodes as well as the traversal discovered neighbor nodes that were used for additional response context.
+Clicking on the graph icon, you can explore the top-k `:Chunk` and `:Entity` nodes, as well as the traversal discovered neighbor nodes that were used for additional response context.

 ![screenshots/hybrid-retrieval.png](screenshots/hybrid-retriever.png)